hasangns/scraptf-raffle/README.md

+# ScrapTF Raffle Bot

-[!IMPORTANT]
+> [!IMPORTANT]
-This tool was created for educational purposes and is not intended for personal use which may harm the health of the Scrap.TF raffle system.
+> This tool was created for educational purposes and is not intended for personal use which may harm the health of the Scrap.TF raffle system.
 Use may result in a permanent ban of your Steam account from the Scrap.TF service.(I haven't used the software myself to gain items in over a year, raffles won during development were not claimed.)

  ## Installation & Usage